turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 ### Behavior & State

 Thus far we've only used classes as a place to collect instance methods (methods that we call on a specific instance of the class).
 Sometimes we say that these methods define the *behavior* of these instances.
 But why bother creating multiple instances if they all have exactly the same behavior?
 That's where *state* comes in.
 State refers to the specific attributes of an instance of a class.
-Applying this to our `Classroom` example, a specific classroom might have a width *attribute*.
+Applying this to a `Classroom` example, a specific classroom might have a width *attribute*.
 It's width would be considered to be part of its *state*.

 #### Adding State to Our Classes